HideTheMonkey/gpull/README.md

 # gpull (git pull)
-`gpull` is a simple wrapper to `git pull`, with the addition that it also watches for any changes to `package.json` or `package-lock.json` and if detected will automatically run `npm i` afterwards.
+`gpull` is a simple wrapper for `git pull`, with the addition that it also watches for any changes to `package.json` or `package-lock.json` and if detected will automatically run `npm i` afterwards.

-Now you don't have to worry about your dev environment malfunctioning when someone else makes updates!!
+_Now you don't have to worry about your dev environment malfunctioning when someone else makes updates!!_

 ## Build
 `cargo build --release` will create `./target/release/gpull`